What Is Parsing of Data? Definition, Uses & Benefits

 5. Returning to the user or transferring to the system.
 Final parsing results can be provided to the user for his own examination or, depending on needs, uploaded into an analytical system to be interacted with more easily.

-A parser may take the form of a script or a scraping software prepared to meet the particular nature of the task and the source.
-Depending on the needs, more general tools can be used, such as Octoparse or ParseHub, and more flexible ones for developers like Scrapy or BeautifulSoup.
+A parser may take the form of a script or scraping software prepared to meet the particular nature of the task and the source.
+Depending on the needs, more general tools can be used, such as Octoparse or ParseHub, and more flexible ones for developers, like Scrapy or BeautifulSoup.

-That's an example on how to parse data from the European Central Bank through well-structured script.
+That's an example of how to parse data from the European Central Bank through a well-structured script.
 The purpose of this script is to gather details on currency exchange rates.

 import requests